sibinski/ai_assistant_with_speech_recognition/README.md

-AI assistant with speach recognition abilities.
+AI assistant with speech recognition abilities.
 Can transform text into speech and speech into text.